 FOUNDER AND CREATIVE

-A critically acclaimed British dancer and choreographer, born in 1990 in Newcastle upon Tyne, Eliot Smith FRSA is the founder and artistic director of Eliot Smith Dance (ESD).
+A critically acclaimed British dancer and choreographer, born in 1990 in Newcastle upon Tyne, Eliot Smith FRSA is the founder and creative director of Eliot Smith Dance (ESD).

 Recently shortlisted for One Dance UK’s People’s Choice Award, and in 2018 and won The Green Dance Award in 2022 for ESD.
 Eliot was also nominated for their Dance Personality of The Year, Eliot was also a finalist in the Performing Artist of the Year category at The Journal Culture Awards 2018.
 He is continuously supported and commissioned by leading UK dance agencies, venues and funding organisations.